Home > Travelogues > Facts pages > Rome

 Where to Stay?

 Of course it is nice to stay in the centre if you want to see the sights of Rome, but most of the cheap(er) hotels and accommodation are in the district around the main station Termini or further out.
+One of several places to look is Rome Hotels.

 It is quite a walk from Termini if you want to go to the centre on sore feet, but it is easy to go by bus or metro.
 Being "central" is more a matter of time than geography.
 And if you want to go somewhere else, Termini is the ideal starting point if you can cope with the crowds.